Go-zen-chu/atom-markdown-image-assistant/README.md

 Default image directory

+### Create year/month dir in image dir

+Create dir like image_dir/2018/02/ to make pasting easier for blog system like Wordpress, Jekyll, ...

 ### Preserve original file names

 When dragging and dropping files, whether to preserve original file names when copying over into the image directory